k8reindeer/airtable2convex/README.md

 will [expire](https://support.airtable.com/docs/airtable-attachment-url-behavior) after 2 hours.
 To save those attachments in Convex using [file storage](https://docs.convex.dev/file-storage) use:

-`node scripts/storeAirtableImages.js`
+`node scripts/storeAirtableAttachments.js`

-which removes the expiring urls, stores the image in Convex and adds the storage id
+which removes the expiring urls, stores the file in Convex and adds the storage id to the document.

 ### Cleanup